darcymeyer/dcbfs/README.md

 ## Encryption

 AES, CBC.
-(If someone wants to argue for different encryption, please do.)
+(If you want to argue for different encryption, please open an issue.)

 ## Ledgers